-- Where a staff member with qualified teacher status (QTS), early years professional status, or another suitable level 6 qualification is working directly with the children, there will be one member of staff for every 13 children, and at least one other member of staff will hold an approved level 3 qualification. - Where a staff member with qualified teacher status (QTS), early years professional status, or another suitable level 6 qualification is not working directly with the children, there will be one member of staff for every 8 children, and at least one other member of staff will hold an approved level 3 qualification, with at least half of all other staff holding an approved level 2 qualification
+- In registered early years provision where a staff member with Qualified Teacher Status (QTS), Early Years Professional Status, Early Years Teacher Status or another suitable level 6 qualification is working directly with the children, there will be: - One member of staff for every 13 children. - At least one other member of staff will hold an approved level 3 qualification. - In registered early years provision where a staff member with QTS, Early Years Professional Status, Early Years Teacher Status, or another suitable level 6 qualification is not working directly with the children, there will be: - One member of staff for every eight children. - At least one other member of staff will hold an approved level 3 qualification. - At least half of all other staff holding an approved level 2 qualification. - In maintained nursery schools and nursery classes in maintained schools: - There will be at least one member of staff for every 13 children.